wireless-broadband-alliance/wba-openroaming-portal/README.md

 - Corporate networks: Facilitate employee onboarding and Wi-Fi access in workplaces while maintaining secure connectivity for all devices. 💼
 - Events and conferences: Provide seamless Wi-Fi access to attendees with personalized profiles, enhancing the overall event experience. 🎉

+Whether you're our solution aims to exceed your expectations and make  Wi-Fi connectivity better.
+Let's embark on this journey together and redefine how we connect wirelessly! 🚀

+## Getting Started - Setup Guide
 In this guide, we'll lead you through the setup of the OpenRoaming Provisioning Portal step by step.

 To understand how it works, you'll get basic knowledge behind each stage.
 You will possess a fully working automatic device authentication for your wireless networks by the end of this guide.
 Let's get started! 🚀
-Let's get started

 ### Prerequisites
 - Docker